roobottom/roobottom-2016/templates/static_content/patterns_overview.md

 This pattern library contains definitions for patterns and less mixins, in 5 categories:

 * **Grids** define layout.
 They can contain any other component type.
-They use the namespace `grid`
 * **Containers** serve both as top level building blocks, such as headers, and to contain repeating modules.
-They use the namespace `c`
-* **Typography** is a special set of definitions just for typesetting.
-These are not patterns, per se, rather a collection of less mixins and .
-They use the namespace `type`
+* **Typography** is a special set of styles just for typesetting.
 * **Modules** are self-contained elements that cannot be broken down into smaller patterns.
 They are usually composed together within grids and containers.
-They use the namespace `m`
 * **Utilities** are a collection of less mixins and classes that can be used by any grid, container or module.
-They use the namespace `u`.

 ### Patterns